DaDaCheng/WalkPooling/README.md

 ### Parameters

 #### Data and sample

+`--data-name`: supported data:

 1. Without node attributes: USAir NS Power Celegans Router PB Ecoli Yeast

 2. With node attributes: cora citeseer pubmed

-`--use-splitted`: When it is `True`, we use the splitted data from [SEAL](https://github.com/muhanzhang/SEAL).
+`--use-splitted`: when it is `True`, we use the splitted data from [SEAL](https://github.com/muhanzhang/SEAL).
 When it is `False`, we will randomly split train, validation and test data.

 `--data-split-num`: the index of splitted data when `--use-splitted` is `True`.
 From 1 to 10.